wpsharks/s2member/readme.txt

 - (Pro) **Fix:** Improved handling when a successful Stripe Pro-Form checkout completes on the server but the final confirmation never reaches the customer.
 Because the form can still appear unfinished, the customer may submit it again even though Stripe already completed the payment.
 Successful checkout results are now retained server-side so s2Member can recognize the completed checkout and resume from the saved result instead of treating the retry as a new payment attempt.

 - (Pro) **Fix:** Strengthened duplicate-subscription protection in PayPal Checkout Pro-Forms.
-Subscription creation is now recorded before browser approval continues, so reloads, lost PayPal responses, interrupted callbacks, and retries can recover and reuse the subscription already created at PayPal instead of creating another one.
+Subscriptions are now created server-side and recorded before browser approval continues, so reloads, lost PayPal responses, interrupted callbacks, and retries can recover and reuse the subscription already created at PayPal instead of creating another one.

 - (Pro) **Fix:** Corrected PayPal Checkout subscription activation handling so membership access is not granted while PayPal still considers the subscription pending approval. s2Member now waits for PayPal to confirm activation, and can recover that confirmation through PayPal's webhook if the browser response is lost or delayed.